What is NANA Regional Corporation?

 Who owns NANA?

-NANA is owned by more than 13,000 Iñupiat shareholders from northwest Alaska.
+More than 13,500 Iñupiat shareholders with roots in Northwest Alaska and their descendants own NANA.
 In 2012, NANA declared $11.8 million in dividends.

 How many shareholders did NANA originally have?

 NANA originally enrolled 4,761 shareholders.
-Once the "1991 Amendments" permitted it, our shareholders voted to extend stock ownership to those born after December 18, 1971.
-Today NANA has more than 13,000 shareholders.
+Once the "1991 Amendments" permitted it, NANA shareholders voted to extend stock ownership to those born after Dec.
+18, 1971.
+Today NANA has more than 13,500 shareholders.

 Can NANA shares be sold?